Advert

 Entry Requirements

 A degree from a UK university or equivalent is desirable but not essential.
-We also welcome applications from a wide range of backgrounds and professional experience with evidence of your ability to successfully undertake the course and benefit from it.
+We also welcome applications from those with relevant professional experience plus evidence of ability to successfully undertake the course and benefit from it.

 Find out more